afistoli/46120-PiWE/week11_midway_presentations/README.md

 * Remember to use branch and PR.
 * Write meaningful commit messages.
-* Check the notes in the folder [`notes_and_tips`]( ../notes_and_tips/) for inspirations, if you have some chanllenges in your final project.
+* Check the notes in the folder [`notes_and_tips`]( ../notes_and_tips/) for inspirations, if you have some challenges in your final project.